The Chicago Bulls point guard and two friends are accused in civil court

-Rose representative Lisa Cohen said the basketball player was in a "non-exclusive, consensual sexual relationship with the plaintiff for over two years" but ended the relationship in 2013.
+Rose representative Lisa Cohen said in August the basketball player once had a nonexclusive relationship with the plaintiff that lasted several years.
 The woman had "no complaints about Mr. Rose until various lawyers began to surface and demand that the plaintiff be paid millions of dollars," the representative added.

 Rose, who comes in at No. 20 on Forbes' list

-of the world's highest paid athletes, signed a $95 million contract with the Bulls in 2011 and was named the NBA's most valuable player the same year.
+of the world's highest paid athletes (when it comes to salary and endorsement deals), signed a $95 million contract with the Bulls in 2011 and was named the NBA's most valuable player the same year.
 Injuries forced him to miss about half of the 2011-2012 season and most of the 2013-2014 season, but he came back to average almost 18 points per game in the 2014-2015 season.

-Forbes reports he's also got a $185 million shoe deal with Adidas, which said Thursday it wouldn't comment on any pending litigation.
+Forbes reports he also has a $185 million shoe deal with Adidas.